We are thrilled to welcome Lidija Paradinović Nagulov of Celandine Design for this field report of Premiere Vision.

 My absolute favorites were the Pattern Textiles studio from the UK, whose booth was wrapped in the most stunning oversized floral pattern created in collaboration by all ten of the studio designers, and the Los Angeles designer Liz Casella, whose palettes and motifs hit that perfect balance between the future and the past that seems to be such a hot look this year.

-The flurry of activity on the first day was mesmerizing to watch.
+The flurry of activity at Premiere Vision was mesmerizing to watch.
 Buyers were zooming around looking for the hottest picks of the show, and the sellers were unfurling roll after roll of printed silks.
 There were three major ways of presenting patterns – those printed on paper and displayed in stacks on booth tables were in the minority, and drew less attention than those printed on fabrics.
 The fabric swatches were approx 40 x 64 cm, printed on soft, delicate silks to appeal to the touch – and to pack light – and some were even cut into crude garment forms, like faux dresses or tops, to help clients visualize the final product.
 There was a lot of fabric touching going on, and the tactile contact with the printed silks seemed to really help the buyers connect with the prints they loved.

 Some booths were surrounded by a rail on which all the pattern swatches were displayed on hangers, forming a soft, thick wall of colorful silk.
 This allowed potential clients to browse freely as they would do in a store, and the seller would approach them once they had made their first selections.
 The studios attracting the most attention, though, were those that had booths surrounded by tables with chairs for the buyers to sit in, and prints of similar types twirled up together in rolls of fabric.
 The clients would say what sort of thing they were after, and the booth staff would unfurl the appropriate bunch of patterns and show them quickly one by one, like colorful fluttery flash cards, while chatting with the buyers about the work.
 Everyone seemed to know exactly what they were looking for, and the purchase decisions were made swiftly.
 The first day of the show moves like a race track, and nobody has time to waste.